 Injection sclerotherapy is a primary treatment option for small varicose veins and spider veins.
 Asclera Injection is indicated for sclerotherapy of spider veins and small varicose veins in the lower extremities.

 What are the advantages of Asclera over other similar treatments?

-Asclera (polidocanol) Injection has been used Europe to safely and effectively treat spider and reticular veins in the legs for over 40 years.
+Asclera (polidocanol) injection has been used Europe to safely and effectively treat spider veins and reticular veins in the legs for over 40 years.
 In this time, over 5 million treatments have been performed with a very high success rate.
 In addition, Asclera has anesthetic properties, which may make treatment more comfortable for patients.

 Who is a candidate for Asclera treatment?

 Most men and women who are experiencing varicose or spider veins are good candidates for injection sclerotherapy treatment.
 Patients with certain blood conditions or vascular ailments, as well as those taking specific medications may not be suitable candidates.
 Be sure to discuss any current medical conditions and medications with your specialist before undergoing any vein procedure.
 In addition, women who are pregnant are not generally considered good candidates for this or other vein sclerosing treatments.
 Asclera should not be used in patients with known allergies to polidocanol (lauromacrogol 400) or any of the other ingredients of Asclera.

 Before the procedure, your specialist will clean the treatment area and may apply a topical anesthetic to numb the injection site.
 For most men and women, and depending upon the number of sites being treated, the entire procedure takes about 30 to 45 minutes to perform, and is performed in an outpatient setting.

 What is the recovery like?